 "We've been working on this for years," Frey said.
 "The plan is in place and effective now and this allows us to continue our deeply important work around helping to desegregate our city.
 That is no small task and this is no small victory."

-After court orders stopped and started and stopped again 2040 development projects, last May an appeals court reinstated the 2040 Plan.
+After court orders stopped and started and stopped again 2040 Plan development projects, last May an appeals court reinstated the 2040 Plan.
 In August, the Minnesota Supreme Court declined to review the suit.

-Nicole Norfleet contributed to this report.
+Nicole Norfleet of the Minnesota Star Tribune contributed to this story.